A Clowns Without Borders project starts with an invitation from a local organization.

-- We assess the situation and prioritize requests based on need, project expense, the capability of our in-country partner(s) to support us logistically, and the safety of any potential artistic troupe.
+- We assess the situation and prioritize requests based on need, project expense, the capability of our in-country partner(s) to support us logistically, and security.

 - Working closely with our in-country partner(s) we determine which clown skills are best suited to the situation, select the number volunteer clowns needed, and establish the project’s dates.